 No. Green card holders need to follow the same procedures as anyone else to set up an LLC, such as following the specific business formation rules of your state.
 This typically includes paying filing fees and setting up a Registered Agent at an address in the state where the company is being formed.

-As long as you remain in compliance with the laws and regulations related to forming and operating your business, as well as maintain honest and legal business practices, you can pursue your own version of the American dream!
+As long as you remain in compliance with the laws and regulations related to forming and operating your business, and also maintain honest and legal business practices, you can pursue your own version of the American dream!

 What Steps Should a Green Card Holder Take to Form an LLC?

-When you get help from Incfile in forming your LLC, we’ll make sure you do everything right, file every document on time, and help maintain your business’ good standing thereafter.
-Our LLC formation packages start at just $49 plus state-specific filing fees.
+When you get help from Incfile to form your LLC, we’ll make sure you do everything right, file every document on time and help maintain your business’s good standing thereafter.
+Our LLC formation packages start at just $0 plus state-specific filing fees.

 What Are Some Green Card Holder LLC Success Stories?

 The Small Business Association (SBA) reports that small businesses account for over 99 percent of U.S. businesses, and the second quarter of 2021 saw a net employment gain of 893,000 jobs from small businesses.
 These numbers prove that the U.S. economy is fueled in great part by the role of small businesses generating jobs and revenue for state and federal government agencies.